anybox/anybox.buildbot.odoo/doc/worker.rst

   make sure that the default system python has virtualenv >=1.5.
-Prior versions have hardcoded file names in /tmp, that lead to permission errors in case virtualenv is run again with a different system user (meaning that any invocation of virtualenv outside the slave will break subsequent builds in the slave that need it).
+Prior versions have hardcoded file names in /tmp, that lead to permission errors in case virtualenv is run again with a different system user (meaning that any invocation of virtualenv outside the worker will break subsequent builds in the worker that need it).
 In particular, note that in Debian 6.0 (Squeeze), python-virtualenv is currently 1.4.9, and is absent from squeeze-backports.
 You'll have to set it up manually (install python-pip first).